Last update: 17/10/2022

 What type of project can green bonds finance?

 Ana has recently paid off her mortgage.
 With less outgoings, she can now save a lot more.
 She’s contemplated investing some of her savings for quite some time.
-However, she’s looking for a responsible investment that generates returns while protecting the planet and society.
+However, she’s looking for a responsible investment that generates returns and protects the planet and society.

 After checking her options, she pinpoints green bonds and wants to find out more about the projects they could finance if she invested in them.
 She wonders what green bonds are out there and finds a wealth of them that support:

-With all this in mind, Ana now understands the importance of investing in green bonds, Ana will be doing her part to help achieve UN Sustainable Development Goals (SDGs) 6 (“clean water and sanitation”); 7 (“affordable and clean energy”); 11 ("sustainable cities and communities"); and 13 (“climate action”).
+With all this in mind, Ana now understands the importance of investing in green bonds.
+She’s doing her part to help achieve UN Sustainable Development Goals (SDGs) 6 (“clean water and sanitation”); 7 (“affordable and clean energy”); 11 ("sustainable cities and communities"); and 13 (“climate action”).